lukript/lukript.github.io/_posts/2025-02-15-Hardening.md

 image: /assets/img/posts/20250215/Hardening.jpeg
 ---

-This might seem obvious, but it's important to note that the most secure systems are the ones that are least likely to be compromised.
-This is why we need security measures in place to protect our systems.
+It may seem self-evident, but the most secure systems are inherently those least susceptible to compromise.
+This principle underpins why organizations invest heavily in layered security measures to safeguard their infrastructure.

 ## Implementing Secure Systems

-On today's blog post, I'll be discussing the importance of hardening workstations and servers.
+Today, we’ll briefly review several fundamental system hardening techniques.

+One of the core principles is least privilege—a concept that applies broadly across both endpoint security and secure system architecture.
+By ensuring that users and services operate with only the permissions they need, we significantly reduce potential attack vectors.

-**Note:** Applications, services, and protocols that are strictly necessary for the operation of the system should be the only ones running on the system to reduce the attack surface.
+**Note:** Only applications, services, and protocols essential to the system’s core functionality should be active.
+This minimizes the attack surface and improves overall security posture.

-First, let's cover endpoint security software.
+To start, let’s take a closer look at endpoint security solutions.

 ### 1. Endpoint Security Software